 - 15.1.
-Where the contract value is less than £10,000 for Supplies and Services and Works, the Chief Executive, Corporate Directors and Chief Officer will proceed in a manner which they consider to be the most expedient to the efficient management of their Service whilst ensuring that the Contract represents value for money to the Council. - 15.2.
-The Chief Executive and Corporate Directors may dispense with the need to obtain competitive quotations and instead maintain a written record of price checking or benchmarking where the value of the Contract is less than £10,000 in the case of Supplies and Services and Works.
+Where the contract value is less than £10,000 for Supplies and Services or Works, the Chief Executive, Corporate Directors and Chief Officer will proceed in a manner which they consider to be the most expedient to the efficient management of their Service whilst ensuring that the Contract represents value for money to the Council. - 15.2.
+The Chief Executive and Corporate Directors may dispense with the need to obtain competitive quotations and instead maintain a written record of price checking or benchmarking where the value of the Contract is less than £10,000 in the case of Supplies and Services or Works.

-16. All Contracts for Supplies and Services and Works above £10,000 - Procurement Plan
+16. All Contracts for Supplies and Services or Works having a value of £10,000 or above - Procurement Plan

 - 16.1.
-Where a contract value is over £10,000 the relevant Officer will ensure that a Procurement Plan is completed by the service lead and that an Officer with Delegated Procurement Authority is identified to undertake the procurement. - 16.2. the Procurement Plan will describe the procurement planned and provide sufficient information to ensure that all relevant Council Policies have been followed, including the governance, identified budget, Contract Standing Orders, the Financial Regulations and the Sustainable Procurement Policy requirements. - 16.3.
+Where a contract value is £10,000 or higher, the relevant Officer will ensure that a Procurement Plan is completed by the service lead and that an Officer with Delegated Authority is identified to undertake the procurement. - 16.2.
+The Procurement Plan will describe the procurement planned and provide sufficient information to ensure that all relevant Council Policies have been followed, including the governance, identified budget, Contract Standing Orders, the Financial Regulations and the Sustainable Procurement Policy requirements. - 16.3.
 The Relevant Officer will ensure that the Procurement Plan is authorised by the relevant Managers prior to the procurement exercise commencing.
-The Procurement

-Plan is to be submitted to the Service Manager Procurement in the first instance for authorisation who will forward to the relevant Head of Service and Corporate Director or Chief Officer for further approval.
+The Procurement Plan is to be submitted to the Service Manager (Procurement) in the first instance for authorisation who will forward to the relevant Head of Service or Corporate Director or Chief Officer for further approval in accordance with the values detailed at CSO 6.4 above.

-17. Unregulated Procurements with a contract value between £10,000 and £50,000 for Supplies and Services and Works
+17. Unregulated Procurements with a contract value of between £10,000 and £50,000 for Supplies and Services or Works

 - 17.1.
 Where the value of the Contract is between £10,000 and £50,000 for Supplies and Services and Works, the Chief Executive and Corporate Directors will invite a minimum of three written quotations from prospective Contractors with the experience and expertise to meet the requirement for Supplies, Services or Works.
 In circumstances where fewer than three quotations are obtained a written record shall be retained as to the reasons for this. - 17.2.
-Technical and financial checks by means of the SPD (Scotland) shall not be necessary for Contracts below £50,000, instead a selection procedure relevant and proportionate to the subject matter and value of the contract shall be incorporated into the invitation to quote documentation. - 17.3.
+Technical and financial checks by means of the SPD (Scotland) shall not be necessary for Contracts below £50,000, instead a selection procedure relevant and proportionate to the subject matter and value of the contract shall be incorporated into the invitation to quote documentation.

+- 17.3.
 Quotations may be invited and returned by either the Quick Quote system or by an open quotation contract advertisement placed on the PCS portal or, in very exceptional circumstances, by hard copy or email. - 17.4.
-Route 1 of the Procurement Journey (or equivalent) (https://www.procurementjourney.scot/node/20) will be used when obtaining quotations where the Contract is for Supplies or Services and the Contract is between £10,000 and £50,000.
+Route 1 Introduction | Procurement Journey (or equivalent) will be used when obtaining quotations where the Contract is for Supplies or Services and the Contract is between £10,000 and £50,000.

-18. Regulated Procurements (with a contract value above £50,000 for Supplies and Services or £2,000,000 for Works, and below the Thresholds)
+18. Regulated Procurements (with a contract value of £50,000 or above for Supplies and Services or more than £2,000,000 for Works, and below the Thresholds)